terigenbuaa/sheep_vision/README.md

 </details>

-### Logging with Weights and Biases (W&B)
+### Logging with Weights and Biases

-[W&B](https://www.wandb.ai) similar to TensorBoard is a very powerful platform to monitor training metrics.
+[Weights and Biases](https://www.wandb.ai) similar to TensorBoard is a very powerful platform to monitor training metrics.
 It is cloud-based and offers a more complex feature set compared to TensorBoard.

 <details>
 <summary>Get Started</summary>